 Minor or more significant, no OS comes without any issues whatsoever.
-While Monterey is still in beta, some issues are to be expected.
-If you are trying out the public or developer beta, be prepared for having to deal with possible bugs, crashes, or app incompatibilities.
 Often a simple reboot can fix your issue, but sometimes you’ll have to go as far as downgrading to Big Sur.

 Let’s take a look at some of the reported issues with Big Sur.

 One of the more frequently written about issues with Big Sur concerns Fast User Switching.
 MacRumors shares that some users report an occasional hiccup with this feature — when switching users, a screensaver might pop up, and to log back in, users have to open and close the lid of their Macs or light press the Power/Touch ID button.